bear102/user-agents/README.md

 ## Overview

 A variety of real user agents can be useful in many situations.
 For example, it is vital to rotate agents while web scraping or making bots.
+Rotating user agents can also be really important in avoiding invasive tracking on the internet. (browser fingerprinting)[https://restoreprivacy.com/browser-fingerprinting/]

 In userAgents.zip, you will find the operating systems.
 Select an os and then you will see all the browsers.